exbin/exbin-is-java/README.md

 Compiling
 ---------

+Build commands: "gradle build" and "gradle distZip"

 Java Development Kit (JDK) version 8 or later is required to build this project.

-For project compiling Gradle 6.0 build system is used: http://gradle.org
+For project compiling Gradle 7.1 build system is used: https://gradle.org

 You can either download and install gradle or use gradlew or gradlew.bat scripts to download separate copy of gradle to perform the project build.

-Build commands: "gradle build" and "gradle distZip"

-Dependencies are either downloaded or loaded from local maven repository.
+On the first build there will be an attempt to download all required dependecy modules and currently it's necessary to execute build twice.

+Alternative is to have all dependecy modules stored in local maven repository - Manually download all dependencies from GitHub (clone repositories from github.com/exbin - see. deps directory for names) and run "gradle publish" on each of them.

 License
 -------